Open-Science-Community-Saudi-Arabia/MOOCs/documentation/README.md

     ```bash
     npm run dev
     ```
 You're all set, all http requests can be sent to http://localhost:5000, except you specify the PORT variable in the `.env.dev` file
+You can refer to the detailed guide in the [Environment Setup Guide]()

 #### Usage